 Nikken produces products aimed at enhancing wellness by catering to the Five Pillars of Health: Body, Mind, Family, Society and Finances.

-Their products are modeled after nature and are meant to bring balance back into people’s lives.
-While the business model seems great, I held out on becoming a distributor.
-Why?
+Their products are modeled after nature and are meant to bring balance back into people’s lives, and give affiliates an opportunity to build a home based business.

 This video explains: